They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 Some things to consider are:

-You may find that antipsychotic medications completely eliminate your symptoms.
-They are more likely to just make the symptoms less severe and easier to manage.
+You may find that antipsychotic medication eliminates your symptoms.
+They are more likely to make the symptoms less severe and easier to manage.

-If you have had more than one period of psychotic symptoms and you stop taking the medication, the symptoms will usually return within 6 months.
+If you have had more than one period of psychotic symptoms and stop taking the medication, the symptoms will usually return within six months.

-There is evidence that if major long-term problems are to develop, they will do so in the first 5 years or so.
-Therefore, your doctor may find it important to use medications to try to keep you healthy during these early years.
+There is evidence that if major long-term problems develop, they will do so in the first five years.
+Therefore, your doctor may find it essential to use medications to keep you healthy during these early years.

 What happens if I stop taking antipsychotic medications?